myEvolv-Development-Community/myEvolvCode/JavaScript Functions/Extended Get and Set Test Answers.md

       click();} // Simulate a click on the button
   } else { // If the question is not a single- or multi-select item
     question.
-    getField. // Get the HTML representation of the test item value = newValue; // Insert the new value in the box }
+    getField(). // Get the HTML representation of the test item value = newValue; // Insert the new value in the box }
 }